Got guests staying the night and need breakfast ideas? Try these stress-free, make-ahead meals…

 - Grease a 9×13″ pan.

-- Place hashbrowns in bottom of greased pan.
+- Place hashbrowns in the bottom of the greased pan.
 Top with finely chopped sausage and cheese.

 - Whisk eggs, milk, seasoned salt, garlic powder, and onion powder together.
 Once mixed, pour over hashbrown mixture in pan.